 Customize the Mac Finder Window Background

-Did you know that you can customize the backgrounds of any Finder windows in Mac OS X?
-In the screenshot above, the Finder windows are set to match the color of the Finder window sidebar.
-Changing the window background color is a somewhat unknown feature even to frequent Mac users, as reader Karim S reminded us when he wrote in asking: “I was wondering if you have any tips to change the background color of the finder’s windows.
-I would like to see the white turned into a light grey.”
-Setting the Finder window background to something is easy once you learn how, and here’s how to do it:
+In the screenshot above, the Finder window background is using an image as a wallpaper, and in the screenshot below, the Finder windows are set to match the color of the Finder window sidebar.
+Changing the window background color is a somewhat unknown feature even to frequent Mac users, but setting the Finder window background to something else is easy once you learn how, and here’s how to do it:

-How to customize the Finder window background in Mac OS X
+How to Customize the Finder Window Background in Mac OS X

 - To customize the background of a Finder window, open any window